Mafa people: Demography

-Total population estimates vary between 2,000,000 and 3,000,000.
-A 2010 source placed the total population of the Mafa at approximately 3,000,000.
+Total population estimates at 365,200.
 Hallaire indicates that population density in the area is between 99 and 140 inhabitants per square kilometer.

 According to Lavergne, the Mafa are split into two tribal sections, being the ‘Mafa proper’ (referred to as Maf-Mafa or ‘Mafahay), and the ‘Bulahai’.
 The Mafas live in the central part of the Northern Mandaras, which is a region formed by the North area of the Mokolo Plateau and the mountains of northern Mokolo.
 The Mafa society is divided into several cantons: Moskota; Koza; Gaboua (Koza district); (Mokolo arrondissement).
-There are also about 1m Mafa in Kughum (North, Nigeria).